Harm Reduction in Amsterdam

 Eligibility

-Final year Nursing Students who have completed (or due to complete) NURX3003 Managing Complexity in Nursing are eligible to participate on this opportunity.
+All third Year Nursing Students (Adult, Child, Mental Health and Learning Disability) who have or will be undertaking NURX/Y3103 – Complex Care Module are eligible to participate on this opportunity.
 There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About